hdorgeval/M101JS/README.md

-# M101JS
+# M101TS
-MongoDB for Node.js Developers with Visual Studio Code

-Part1 : Setup a MEAN stack App (Mongodb, Express, Angular2, Node.js) with Visual Studio Code.
+Project Template to create a MEAN stack App (Mongodb, Express, Angular2, Node.js) with Visual Studio Code and TypeScript.

-See Wiki
+Server Side Project Template for creating a REST API See Wiki for details